 The affairs of each improvement district are directed by trustees who are elected for a three-year term by the eligible landowners within the improvement district.
-Typically the smaller improvement districts have three trustees but the larger ones have five or more.
-The election of trustees takes place at an annual general meeting whose date is set by the trustees.
-Voter eligibility requirements and voting procedures differ from those for local governments in that voting eligibility requires you to be an owner of property, and voting is done at the annual general meeting.
+Typically, the smaller improvement districts have three trustees but the larger ones have five or more.
+The election of trustees takes place typically at an annual general meeting whose date is set by the trustees.
+Voter eligibility requirements and voting procedures differ from those for local governments in that voting eligibility requires you to be an owner of property.
 The terms of the trustees are staggered so that only one or two positions become vacant each year.